Visiting the Park

 Homer became a writer, art critic, theatrical engineer and Director of Carnegie Institute in Pittsburgh, Pennsylvania.
 He had three children, Augustus II, Harold and Carlota.
 Homer died in 1958.

 Louis moved to California, where he worked in a hospital, married and had three sons.
 He died in 1958.

-Yes, Augusta Homer Saint Gaudens' mother was a first cousin to painter, Winslow Homer.
+Augusta Homer Saint-Gaudens was a third cousin to painter, Winslow Homer.

 Because of his declining health during the last year of Augustus’ life, there was no communication with Davida.
 After Saint Gaudens died in 1907, Davida moved from Darien, Connecticut, to Arlington Heights, New Jersey.
 She lived there for three years before also succumbing to cancer in 1910 at the age of 48.

-Augustus died on August 3, 1907 from the effects of colon cancer and was cremated.
-His ashes are interred here on the grounds at the "Temple".
-Also at the Temple are the ashes of his wife, Augusta, brother Louis, son, Homer, daughter-in-law, Carlota, and nephew, Harold.
+Augustus Saint-Gaudens died on August 3, 1907 from the effects of colon cancer and was cremated.
+His ashes are interred here on the grounds at the Temple.
+Also interred at the Temple are the ashes of his wife, Augusta, brother Louis, son Homer, daughter-in-law Carlota, and nephew Harold.